Lelouch-Vi-Britannia/CS506_finalproject/README.md

 ![Weather Data Visualization](./image/data_table.png)
 ## Preliminary Visualizations of Data

-Currently, we have trained an ARIMA model using temperature from October only, and the following are the time vs temp plot of the data.
+Currently, we have trained an ARIMA model using temperature from October only, and the following are the time vs temp plot of the data as arima only takes temperature as input.
 ![Weather Data Visualization](./image/time_vs_temp.png)
 Additionally, we have downloaded historical weather data.